 - Incoming transfer students admitted to a college or university shall compete for admission to selective programs, majors, and units on an equal basis with students native to the receiving institution.

-Admission to a given institution, however, does not guarantee that a transfer student will be automatically admitted to all majors, minors, or fields of concentration at the institution.
+The admission of transfer students by an institution, however, does not guarantee admission to any majors, minors, or fields of concentration at the institution.
+Some programs have additional academic and non-academic requirements beyond those for general admission to the institution (e.g.., background check, a grade-point average higher than a 2.0, or a grade-point average higher than the average required for admission to the institution).
 Once admitted, transfer students shall be subject to the same regulations governing applicability of catalog requirements as native students.
 Furthermore, transfer students shall be accorded the same class standing and other privileges as native students on the basis of the number of credits earned.
 All residency requirements must be completed at the receiving institution.